Table of Contents

 Return random floats in the half-open interval [0.0, 1.0).

-public NDArray random(params int[] size)
+public NDArray random_sample(params long[] size)

 Parameters